Is a PVC Dildo Safe [Why You Should Avoid It]

 The PVC Dildo and Other PVC Sex Toys

 A PVC dildo and other PVC sex toys should be avoided like the plague.
-However, the problem is, many people don’t know what a PVC dildo or sex toy looks like.
+However, the problem is, that many people don’t know what a PVC dildo or sex toy looks like.
 In addition, PVC dildos and sex toys are readily available in sex toy shops and online.
 Sadly, to add insult to injury, those websites oftentimes do not list the materials from which the sex toys are made or they lie about it.

 So, what can you do to avoid PVC dildo dangers and PVC sex toy disasters?
 You need to know the facts!
 Plus, it’s good to be armed with information about safe sex toys and where you can buy them.